 This task addresses the nature and distribution of habitable worlds in the universe.
-Using observational data, models, and orbital dynamics, the VPL team explores the interdependent effects of galactic, stellar, and planetary environments on planetary habitability.
-These include gravitational interactions between the Galaxy and planetary system, gravitational and radiative interaction between the planet, planetary system and host star; and interactions within elements of the planet’s own environment, including the planetary interior, atmosphere and biosphere.
+Using observational data and models, the VPL team explores the interdependent effects of galactic, stellar, planetary processes on planetary habitability.
+These include gravitational interactions between the Galaxy and planetary system, gravitational and radiative interaction between the planet, planetary system and host star; and interactions within elements of the planet’s own environment, including the planetary interior, atmosphere, and biosphere.

 Recent VPL scientific highlights from this research area include:

 VPL has produced VPLanet, a software suite that simulates planetary system evolution, with a focus on habitability.
 Parameterized physical models, typically consisting of ordinary differential equations, are coupled together to simulate evolution over the entire age of a planetary system.
 These models currently include galactic tidal perturbations, stellar evolution and a planet's thermal atmospheric escape, the orbital evolution of the planetary system, including circumbinary planets (i.e. a planet orbiting around binary stars), planetary rotational axis evolution, tidal heating, interior radiogenic heating, and an energy balance climate model.